 Like other nut trees, almond trees need a lot of water to grow healthy.
 Aim for about 3 to 4 inches of water per week, or enough to keep the soil moist.
 Almond trees are relatively drought tolerant, but it's best to provide plenty of water to produce a suitable harvest.
 Just remember that overwatering your tree can cause root rot: Soggy soil means the plant is receiving too much water.

+Pollination is the trickiest part of growing almond trees for a crop of nuts.
 For the most part, almond trees are not self-fertile, as are some trees that bear edible fruit: You will need two or more cultivars for pollination, and they can't be just any cultivars (flowering times have to line up).
 A smart way to avoid having to plant different cultivars for pollination purposes is to select a self-fertile variety.

-For example, 'Garden Prince' is a self-pollinating almond tree that grows 10 to 12 feet tall; however, it is cold-hardy only to zone 8.
+- 'Garden Prince': This self-pollinating almond tree grows 10 to 12 feet tall; however, it is cold-hardy only to zone 8.

 Almonds give you a clue as to when they are ready to be harvested: The hulls begin to split apart, revealing the familiar, light-colored shell.
 Do not wait too long after this splitting to harvest your almond nuts because the exposed shell is now fair game to both birds and insects.

 The easiest way to get the almonds off the tree is to tap the branches with a pole.
 Lay a tarp down ahead of time to catch the almonds as they fall to make pick-up easier.

 After gathering the almonds, they must be dried properly, or else they can become moldy.
 Drying requires several steps:

 - Remove the hulls.